kgilbert-cmu/DataCriming/README.md

 ![Plot of first two components from PCA, color coded and numbered by crime rate](/docs/pca-twodim.jpeg)

 Essentially, a k-NN algorithm would allow us to classify crime levels according to nearby neighbor- hoods.
-This idea only uses geographical parameters to determine Euclidean “distance” between nodes.
+This idea only uses geographical parameters to determine Euclidean “distance" between nodes.
 Unfortunately, even at the best accuracy rate, shared by very small k = 2 and very high k = 13, k-NN was unable to provide the kind of accuracy that we desired.
 The deficiency should be apparent if we think about the information available to us.
 Firstly, although neighborhoods are